Disney space movie tests big-budget film strategy

-LOS ANGELES (Reuters) - “John Carter,” the 3D space adventure film that opens today, was supposed to be the Walt Disney Co’s latest franchise movie, a blockbuster on par with “Cars” and “Pirates of the Caribbean” that generates profits beyond the film to television, books, and consumer products.
+LOS ANGELES, March 9 (Reuters) - “John Carter,” the 3D space adventure film that opens today, was supposed to be the Walt Disney Co’s latest franchise movie, a blockbuster on par with “Cars” and “Pirates of the Caribbean” that generates profits beyond the film to television, books, and consumer products.

 Instead, industry tracking suggests it will be the latest big-budget box office bust.